-The global Europe oil & gas infrastructure market size was reached at USD 85.11 billion in 2024 and is expected to be worth around USD 140.09 billion by 2034, growing at a compound annual growth rate (CAGR) of 5.11% over the forecast period 2025 to 2034.
+The Europe oil & gas infrastructure market size is expected to grow from USD 123.44 billion in 2025 to USD xx billion in 2026 and is forecast to reach USD 232.80 billion by 2035 at a 6.55% CAGR over 2026-2035.
 The growth of the market is driven by the growing natural gas demand and the expansion of industries in the region.

 Rising demand for durable materials : Europe Oil & Gas Infrastructure Market to expand